-Who to treat As a priority, all adults, adolescents and children with CHB and clinical evidence of compensated or decompensated cirrhosis (or cirrhosis based on APRI score >2 in adults) should be treated, regardless of ALT levels, HBeAg status or HBV DNA levels.
-(Strong recommendation, moderate quality of evidence) Treatment is recommended for adults with CHB who do not have clinical evidence of cirrhosis (or based on APRI score ≤2 in adults), but are aged more than 30 years (in particular), and have persistently abnormal ALT levels and evidence of highlevel HBV replication (HBV DNA >20 000 IU/mL), regardless of HBeAg status.
-(Strong recommendation, moderate quality of evidence) Where HBV DNA testing is not available: Treatment may be considered based on persistently abnormal ALT levels alone, regardless of HBeAg status.
-(Conditional recommendation, low quality of evidence) Existing recommendation for HBV/HIV-coinfected persons 1 In HBV/HIV-coinfected individuals, ART should be initiated in all those with evidence of severe chronic liver disease, regardless of CD4 count; and in all those with a CD4 count <500 cells/mm3, regardless of stage of liver disease.
-(Strong recommendation, low quality of evidence) 1 Consolidated guidelines on the use of antiretroviral drugs for treating and preventing HIV infection: recommendations for a public health approach.
+- As a priority, all adults, adolescents and children with CHB and clinical evidence of compensated or decompensated cirrhosis (or cirrhosis based on APRI score >2 in adults) should be treated, regardless of ALT levels, HBeAg status or HBV DNA levels.
+(Strong recommendation, moderate quality of evidence) - Treatment is recommended for adults with CHB who do not have clinical evidence of cirrhosis (or based on APRI score ≤2 in adults), but are aged more than 30 years (in particular), and have persistently abnormal ALT levels and evidence of highlevel HBV replication (HBV DNA >20 000 IU/mL), regardless of HBeAg status.
+(Strong recommendation, moderate quality of evidence) - Where HBV DNA testing is not available: Treatment may be considered based on persistently abnormal ALT levels alone, regardless of HBeAg status.
+(Conditional recommendation, low quality of evidence)

+Existing recommendation for HBV/HIV-coinfected persons1

+- In HBV/HIV-coinfected individuals, ART should be initiated in all those with evidence of severe chronic liver disease, regardless of CD4 count; and in all those with a CD4 count ≤500 cells/mm3, regardless of stage of liver disease.
+(Strong recommendation, low quality of evidence) - $^{\rm 1}$ Consolidated guidelines on the use of antiretroviral drugs for treating and preventing HIV infection: recommendations for a public health approach.
 Geneva, Switzerland: World Health Organization; 2013.
 These guidelines will be updated in 2015.

-Who not to treat but continue to monitor Antiviral therapy is not recommended and can be deferred in persons without clinical evidence of cirrhosis (or based on APRI score ≤2 in adults), and with persistently normal ALT levels and low levels of HBV DNA replication (HBV DNA <2000 IU/mL), regardless of HBeAg status or age.
-(Strong recommendation, low quality of evidence) Where HBV DNA testing is not available: Treatment can be deferred in HBeAg-positive persons aged 30 years or less and persistently normal ALT levels.
-(Conditional recommendation, low quality of evidence) Continued monitoring is necessary in all persons with CHB, but in particular those who do not currently meet the above-recommended criteria for who to treat or not treat, to determine if antiviral therapy may be indicated in the future to prevent progressive liver disease.
-These include: persons without cirrhosis aged 30 years or less, with HBV DNA levels >20 000 IU/mL but persistently normal ALT levels; HBeAg-negative persons without cirrhosis aged 30 years or less, with HBV DNA levels hat fluctuate between 2000 and 20 000 IU/mL, or who have intermittently abnormal ALT levels; Where HBV DNA testing is not available: Persons without cirrhosis aged 30 years or less, with persistently and 20 with persistently and 20 years or less, with the persistently abnormal ALT levels; Where HBV DNA testing is not available: Persons without cirrhosis aged 30 years or less, with persistently normal ALT levels;
+Who not to treat but continue to monitor

+- Antiviral therapy is not recommended and can be deferred in persons without clinical evidence of cirrhosis (or based on APRI score ≤2 in adults), and with persistently normal ALT levels and low levels of HBV DNA replication (HBV DNA <2000 IU/mL), regardless of HBeAg status or age.
+(Strong recommendation, low quality of evidence) - Where HBV DNA testing is not available: Treatment can be deferred in HBeAg-positive persons aged 30 years or less and persistently normal ALT levels.
+(Conditional recommendation, low quality of evidence) - Continued monitoring is necessary in all persons with CHB, but in particular those who do not currently meet the above-recommended criteria for who to treat or not treat, to determine if antiviral therapy may be indicated in the future to prevent progressive liver disease.
+These include: - persons without cirrhosis aged 30 years or less, with HBV DNA levels >20 000 IU/mL but persistently normal ALT levels; - HBeAg-negative persons without cirrhosis aged 30 years or less, with HBV DNA levels that fluctuate between 2000 and 20 000 IU/mL, or who have intermittently abnormal ALT levels: - Where HBV DNA testing is not available: Persons without cirrhosis aged 30 years or less, with persistently normal ALT levels, regardless of HBeAg status.

-$^{\rm a}$ Defined as persistence of hepatitis B surface antigen (HBsAg) for six months or more.
+^a Defined as persistence of hepatitis B surface antigen (HBsAg) for six months or more.
 All recommendations in these guidelines apply to persons with CHB infection.